Live Streaming Guide

 Main types of Video Sources used for Live Streaming:

 Main Audio Sources include:

 The most common way to capture audio is to run your microphone signal through your camera, the audio will come embedded in your video source, which means they will arrive together through one cable.

 How to Capture Audio/Video Sources

 Capturing your audio and video sources is an essential part of the live streaming process.
 The most common forms of video transfer today is achieved using HDMI and SDI cables.
 Both HDMI and SDI, as well as video over IP such as NDI (developed by NewTek, learn more here) and HDBaseT.

-If you are using a software encoder on your computer in order to create the stream then you do not have the luxury of plugging your camera into your computer using an HDMI or SDI cable.
+If you are using a software encoder on your computer to create the stream then you do not have the luxury of plugging your camera into your computer using an HDMI or SDI cable.
 In order for your computer to receive the HDMI/SDI signal a capture card is needed, these can either be as a USB interface or as PCIe cards.
 Simply connect one end of your HDMI/SDI cable to your camera and the other to your capture card.

 NOTE: USB cameras/microphones can be connected directly to your computer with no need for encoding.